josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 For one, putting a model into production means that it needs to be wired up with the various IT systems that consume the model predictions.
 For example, software developers will need to change the software in call center to programmetically fetch monthly predictions from your model, likely through some kind of API.
 You model is not that useful to anyone "outside of the lab" if it can't be consumed by operations.
 It'd be very time consuming and error-prone if you have to manually run it to generate predictions and send them in csv's every time.

 Plus, putting model in production requires you being able to reproduce the model.
 But as you know, a model is just the final product of a training process that includes many moving parts evolving at different rate.
-Very often teams cannot re-create a model for production because they lost track of the version of code that created the model and the dependencies of the training code,  which includes configurations, hard-coded values, libraries, meta-data, artifacts, and etc.
+Very often teams cannot re-create a model for production because they lost track of the version of code that created the model and the dependencies of the training code,  which includes configurations, hard-coded values, libraries, meta-data, artifacts, etc.

 ### The Solution